On this page

 Next steps

-You should now understand how to add a social Identity Provider and have successfully added and tested the integration.
+You now understand how to add a social Identity Provider and have successfully added and tested the integration.

 To map Okta attributes to app attributes, use the Profile Editor (opens new window).